 The second goal of the project is to employ eye-tracking technology to examine whether young children can perceive differences among speech sounds.
 For some children, the inability to distinguish differences between sounds may be the cause of their speech sound difficulties.
 Through presentation of pictures that differ by only one sound (for example, “pan” and “fan”), we hope to determine whether children are able to perceive (by hearing) the difference between these word pairs.
 Eye tracking is particularly beneficial when studying special populations, including children and individuals with disabilities.
 No behavioral response is required, eliminating the need for direct responses such as pointing.

 Stage of Development

-The Computerized Classification of Child Speech Disorders project is in the pilot stage of development.
+We are currently collecting data from young children that will be used to test the reliability and validity of the computerized classification system.
 This project is funded in part by a grant from the National Institute on Deafness and Other Communication Disorders.

 Computerized Classification of Child Speech Disorders is a collaboration among the School of Behavioral and Brain Sciences, the Callier Center for Communication Disorders and researchers at the University of Wisconsin-Madison.
 The team of researchers includes:

 Campbell is the Sara T. Martineau Professor in Communication Disorders in the School of Behavioral and Brain Sciences.
 He holds the Ludwig Michael Executive Directorship of the Callier Center for Communication Disorders.
 His research interests focus on early predictors of speech and language disorders in children as well as the identification of speech-motor and environmental variables that are associated with the recovery of communication skills after acquired neurological injury in childhood.